JMoore910/moore-ex01/README.md

 User Proceedure: Run Program

 "What is your name?"
-Enter <name>
+Enter user's name

-"Hello, <name>, nice to meet you!"
+"Hello, "user's name", nice to meet you!"